fusonic/php-extensions/packages/ddd-extensions/UPGRADE.md

 ## Upgrade from `1.5.0` to `2.0.0`

-- New minimum required PHP version is now PHP 8.3
 - Support for Symfony 5.4, 6.1, 6.2 and 6.3 has been discontinued.
 New required minimum version is now either Symfony 6.4 or 7.0
 - `ValueObject` and the extending classes `EntityId` and `EntityIntegerId` are now readonly (new PHP 8.2 feature)